-ECB’s Draghi says protectionism threatens global growth
+Draghi urges patience on ECB’s ultra-easy monetary policy

-Open trade and global co-operation is vital to lift growth, European Central Bank President Mario Draghi said on Friday, warning against the threat of protectionism to the world economy.
+He acknowledged that globalization has left pockets of society on the fringes, fostering distrust to threatening long-held trust in openness and international cooperation.

-Globalization has left pockets of people behind, fostering distrust and ultimately threatening the sustainability of openness, a vital component of growth, Draghi said at the U.S. Federal Reserve’s annual policy conference in Jackson Hole, Wyoming.
+Draghi’s comments came as the Trump administration advocates a more protectionist approach, threatening to renegotiate or pull out of trade deals including the North American Free Trade Agreement with Canada and Mexico.

-“A turn towards protectionism would pose a serious risk for continued productivity growth and potential growth in the global economy,” Draghi said in a speech that did not touch on current monetary policy.
+“A turn towards protectionism would pose a serious risk for continued productivity growth and potential growth in the global economy,” Draghi said in his speech.
 “To foster a dynamic global economy we need to resist protectionist urges.”

-Although the Euro zone economy is having its best run in a decade, with 17 straight quarters of growth, big gaps have opened between the bloc’s core and peripheral members, and between the top and bottom tiers of society, fuelling social tension and discontent with the European project.
+Although the euro zone economy is growing for the 17th straight quarter, big gaps have opened between the bloc’s core and peripheral members, and between the top and bottom tiers of society, fuelling social tension and discontent with the European project.

-Indeed, while German’s unemployment rate is now under 4 per cent, the jobless rate in Spain is still over 17 per cent, more than twice the level before the 2007-2009 global financial crisis.
+While German’s unemployment rate is now under 4 per cent, the jobless rate in Spain is still over 17 per cent, more than twice the level before the 2007-2009 global financial crisis.
 Youth unemployment is even more alarming: 45 per cent of young Greeks and 38 per cent of Spanish youth are out of work.

 And in Italy, where anti-euro, populist parties are making headway ahead of an election next year, economic output is still well below its pre-crisis peak, fuelling arguments that the constraints of the euro keep the country in a vicious austerity spiral with little hope of a sustained rebound.